BSC-CNS-EAPM/horus/README.md

 ## Linux

 1. Download the latest Linux release from the [releases page]()
-2. Unzip the application on your usual applications folder
+2. Install the .deb/.rpm depending on your distro
-3. Run the application by executing the `Horus` file:
+3. Run the application by executing the `horus` command:

    ```
-   ./Horus
+   horus
    ```

 ## macOS